Loarby/glowing-website-first/README.md

-Mostly to mess around and appply what im learning. :)
+Mostly to mess around and apply what im learning. :)